 How Dangerous is Benzodiazepine Withdrawal?

 Benzodiazepines (benzos) are a sedative class of prescription drugs commonly used for anxiety and sleep disorders.
 The most common types of benzos include diazepam (Valium®), alprazolam (Xanax®), and clonazepam (Klonopin®).
 These drugs are highly addictive and are a leading cause of prescription-related overdose year after year.
-The Centers for Disease Control and Prevention (CDC) reports that between 2019 and 2020, there were 31,377 benzodiazepine overdose emergency room visits were identified, including 15,547 in 2019 and 15,830 in 2020.
+The Centers for Disease Control and Prevention (CDC) reports that between 2019 and 2020, 31,377 benzodiazepine overdose emergency room visits were identified, including 15,547 in 2019 and 15,830 in 2020.

-The agency also reports that benzos were involved in nearly 7,000 overdose deaths in 23 states from January 2019–June 2020, representing 17 percent of all drug overdose deaths and that illicit and prescription benzo-related deaths increased 520 percent and 22 percent, respectively, from Q2 2019 to 02 2020.
+The agency also reports that benzos were involved in nearly 7,000 overdose deaths in 23 states from January 2019–June 2020, representing 17 percent of all drug overdose deaths and that illicit and prescription benzo-related deaths increased 520 percent and 22 percent, respectively, from Q2 2019 to Q2 2020.
 One of the tell-tale signs of benzo addiction that can lead to overdose is the physical and psychological withdrawal symptoms that often accompany improper or excessive use.

 Benzodiazepine withdrawal can be extremely dangerous and should be treated by experienced and qualified medical professionals when addiction is present.